 ALTER USERcan be used as a prepared statement.

 mysqladmin password is made capable of setting passwords for accounts with expired native or old-native passwords.

 Sandbox mode is changed to permit clients to execute

-system variable is added, which controls how the server treats
+disconnect_on_expired_passwordsystem variable is added, which controls how the server treats expired-password accounts.

 Two flags are added to the C API client library:

-error is added.
-The server returns this error when it
+ER_MUST_CHANGE_PASSWORD_LOGINerror is added.
+The server returns this error when it disconnects a client.

 Concurrent with these changes to sandbox mode in MySQL Server and the C API client library, work begins to modify Connectors for conformance to the changes.